PalomaMobile/android-db-migration/CONTRIBUTING.md

 ## Bug reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
-Good bug reports are extremely helpful, so thanks!

 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What